I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 Oh, here we go, I thought, dream shattered.
 But I waited for him to continue.

 I thought of Skizzy.
 I hadn’t even considered his heart, if he actually had one, that is.
 It seemed to me it was so obviously over between us without the need for any official declaration.
-If anything, he owed me an explanation.
-Skizzy had made an attempt at my attention when he came into the bar three weeks after his surprise party, but by then he was dust in the wind.
-I just smiled and said hello and kept working like he was just another customer sitting at the bar and he just went along with that.
-Let off the hook, in his eyes, no doubt.
-After that, he barely ever came in unless it was with a big crowd.
-I’d hand off the table to some other waitress eager to make a big tip.
-It was all just par for the course in the game of love and sex in the 70s, I had figured.
-Did I ever even have any real feelings for the guy?
+Skizzy had come into the bar three weeks after his surprise party, but by then he was dust in the wind to me.
+I just smiled and said hello and kept working like he was just another customer sitting at the bar and he went along with that.

 “So, you finally met a guy that treats you right, huh?”